You can check out the Instagram page, @wear.mom.

 This isn't your money.
 It belongs to the business.
 How should the business spend it's money?

 Running a clothing brand was a ton of fun but I'm glad it's over.
-I can now take what I've learned, direct my energy into my next project, and learn my from my next array of failures!
+I can now take what I've learned, direct my energy into my next project.

 Thanks for reading!